 We are all well-versed in Retail Therapy; the notion that the activity of shopping can uplift spirits and remedy a low mood or negative state of mind.

 But with the barriers to retail therapy as we know it growing ever bigger, brands and retailers have had to adapt their approach to readily facilitate this manner of therapy in our modern lives.

 In this article, we identify some of the barriers to “attending” retail therapy, before exploring a handful of ways that brands and retailers are responding to our growing need for a more novel approach.

 The Barriers To Retail Therapy As We Traditionally Know It

 Retail therapy is very popular for its ability to make people feel in control of their lives (and their money), escape the bounds of everyday routines, help visualise a better version of themselves (with their new purchases), and altogether ease feelings of sadness.

 Reasons for brands and retailers actively supporting retail as therapy more recently are two-fold.
 Firstly, not everyone is affected by shopping in the same way, and so it requires a different tact from retailers to engage and emotionally connect with other consumer profiles on this same level.
-Second, there are greater barriers to our traditional understanding of retail therapy than there once was – making this manner of therapy out-of-reach for many.
+Second, there are greater barriers to our traditional understanding of retail therapy than there once were – making this manner of therapy out of reach for many.
 These barriers typically include:

 1_Guilt of consumerism